rokcoder-qb64/nonograms/nonograms/README.md

-# basic
+# nonograms
-BASIC programs (not specifically for BBC Micro)

-*nonogram.bas* (WIP)
-A cross-platform BASIC program to create nonograms and verify they are solvable.
-By definition, this can also solve nonograms.
+Nonograms - Written in QB64 (Phoenix Edition)

+My first project using QB64 (having only used APPLE II BASIC and BBC BASIC up to this point (and that was many decades ago)